Karan0005/simple-web-app-boilerplate/README.md

 -   **Scaffolding Commands** Interactive scaffolding commands generate modules with all required files for both frontend and backend.

+-   **Comprehensive CORS Configuration** Ensures secure and flexible cross-origin resource sharing settings in the **NestJS** backend, accommodating varying production and development needs.

+-   **Production-Grade Logging** Good configurable log management system for both backend and frontend, capable of logging information, warnings, and errors to streamline debugging and monitoring in all environments.

 ## Prerequisites

 Ensure that you have the following installed: